sindresorhus/sindresorhus.github.com/_apps/folder-peek.md

 - If you have the menu bar item folders next to each other and you have one folder open, you can press <kbd>Control+Tab</kbd> or <kbd>Shift+Control+Tab</kbd> to switch between them.
 - Press the <kbd>Option</kbd> key while the menu is open to show the `…` menu item at the top if it normally is as the bottom.
 - Right-click or Option-click the menu bar item to open the folder.
+- Press the <kbd>Option</kbd> key while viewing a subfolder to reveal more actions.
+For example, sort order settings.

 <br>